Golden Age of Gaia

 J.K.
 Rowling’s Commencement Address to Harvard Grads, June 2008

-June 8, 2011 By Pat
+June 8, 2011 by Pat

 J.K.
 Rowling acknowledges applause following the awarding of her honorary degree.
 Jon Chase/Harvard Staff Photographer